Skip to content

 Every barber has a story about a trusted tool from a top brand like Andis or Wahl suddenly acting up.
 Before you panic, run through this quick mental checklist.
 First, is it fully charged?
 Second, are the blades clean, oiled, and free of debris?
 Third, is the blade properly aligned and tensioned?
 Finally, is the motor housing clear of hair?
 These four steps solve the vast majority of clipper issues.
 If you’ve gone through the list and your clipper still isn’t working right, it might be time to consult the manufacturer’s warranty or consider investing in a replacement.

-Finding the Right Clipper for Your Needs
+How to Choose the Right Cordless Clipper for You

 Choosing the right clipper isn't about finding a single "best" tool—it's about matching the tool to your cutting style and the clients you serve most often.
 A barber who specializes in sharp, detailed fades will have different needs than one who primarily works with long, layered styles.
 Most professionals keep several clippers in their station, each serving a specific purpose.
 You might have a workhorse for removing bulk, a precision tool for clean lines, and another for seamless blending.